gokuthong/Car-Rental-Tkinter-Project/README.md

     - `Car Rental Tkinter Main/chen/buildregister/admindashboard.py`
     - `Car Rental Tkinter Main/chen/buildregister/support.py`
     - Folders: `Car Rental Tkinter Main/SearchPage`, `Car Rental Tkinter Main/ConfirmBookingPage`
+  - **Role**: Developed the admin dashboard functionalities, support system, and the booking confirmation modules.
+Bryan also played a key role in linking all components of the project together by integrating the backend functionality with the front-end user interface.

 - **Lau Zi Chen**
   - Files:
     - All remaining files in the `Car Rental Tkinter Main/chen` folder.
+  - **Role**: Developed the core functionalities of the application, including the login and registration pages, the car import and update pages, the car display page, as well as managing the database integration for the car, booking, and user data.

 - **Thong Wai Kit**
   - Folder: `Car Rental Tkinter Main/kit`
+  - **Role**: Developed modules related to the home page, user profiles, user and admin headers, booking lists, reviews page, and profile modification functionalities.
+Wai Kit also worked on the booking list and profile views for both registered and unregistered users.

 ### Technologies Used
 1. **Python**: Primary programming language.